projectawakening/pod-flow/README.md

 This project is a monorepo managed by `pnpm`.
 It consists of the following packages:

+### `@pod-flow/examples`

+*   **Description:** Contains various example implementations demonstrating how to use the Pod Flow GPC system.
+Each sub-directory typically focuses on a specific use case, providing necessary scripts, proof configurations, and potentially mock data generation.
+*   **Key Examples:**
+    *   [`location-bounding`](./packages/examples/location-bounding/): Demonstrates proving proximity based on PODs representing ship and object locations, along with a distance assertion POD.
+(Replaces the previous `@pod-flow/location-bounded-mock` package).

-### Simplified Automated Workflow (`location-bounded-mock`)
+### Simplified Automated Workflow (`examples/location-bounding`)

-The `@pod-flow/location-bounded-mock` package provides a high-level script (`run-location-bounded-mock`) that abstracts away most of the individual GPC steps for its specific use case (distance proofs) as an exmaple of how to integrate a specific use case with the mock environment.
+The `location-bounding` example within `@pod-flow/examples` provides a high-level script (`run-location-bounded-mock`) that abstracts away most of the individual GPC steps for its specific use case (distance proofs) as an example of how to integrate a specific use case with the mock environment.

 To use this simplified flow:

-1.  **(Prerequisite)** Ensure you have a valid GPC Proof Configuration file defining your distance proof constraints (e.g., `distanceProofConfig.ts`) located within the `packages/location-bounded-mock/proof-configs/` directory.
+1.  **(Prerequisite)** Ensure you have a valid GPC Proof Configuration file defining your distance proof constraints (e.g., `distanceProofConfig.ts`) located within the `packages/examples/location-bounding/proof-configs/` directory.
 2.  **(Prerequisite)** Ensure you have generated the necessary input mock PODs.
 The `run-location-bounded-mock` script handles this, but it assumes the generated PODs (`location_pods.json`) are fresh enough to satisfy any timestamp constraints in your proof config.
-This script is included in the following script execution, so technically yo udon't need to run it seperately.
+This script is included in the following script execution, so technically you don't need to run it separately.
 3. Run the `run-location-bounded-mock` script from the **workspace root**:
     ```bash
-    pnpm --filter @pod-flow/location-bounded-mock run-location-bounded-mock
+    pnpm --filter @pod-flow/examples run-location-bounded-mock
     ```

 This command will:
-*   Execute `generate-mock-pods` to create/update `packages/location-bounded-mock/pod-data/location_pods.json`.
+*   Execute `generate-mock-pods` (script defined in `packages/examples/package.json`) to create/update `packages/examples/location-bounding/pod-data/location_pods.json`.
-*   Execute `generate-distance-proof`, passing the default paths `./proof-configs/distanceProofConfig.ts` and `./pod-data/location_pods.json` (relative to the `location-bounded-mock` package) as arguments.
+*   Execute `generate-distance-proof` (script defined in `packages/examples/package.json`), passing the default paths `./location-bounding/proof-configs/distanceProofConfig.ts` and `./location-bounding/pod-data/location_pods.json` (relative to the `examples` package) as arguments.
-*   The `generate-distance-proof` script then orchestrates the full GPC workflow:
+*   The [`generate-distance-proof`](./packages/examples/location-bounding/scripts/generateDistanceProof.ts) script (`packages/examples/location-bounding/scripts/generateDistanceProof.ts`) then orchestrates the full GPC workflow:
     *   Generates requirements (`gen-proof-requirements`).
     *   Finds the best-fit existing circuit (`find-circuit`).
     *   *Optionally* compiles a new circuit if needed (`compile-circuit`).
     *   *Optionally* adds the new circuit to the known set (`add-circuit-params`).
     *   Generates the structured proof inputs (`gen-proof-inputs`).
     *   Generates the final proof (`gen-proof`).
-    *   Copies the generated proof to `packages/location-bounded-mock/output/proof-data/`.
+    *   Copies the generated proof to `packages/examples/location-bounding/proof-output/`.
     *   Verifies the copied proof (`verify-proof`).

 This provides a streamlined way to test the distance proof use case from end-to-end.